sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    The Genomics Platform is now located at 10.5 and the N-drives at SUN-RENEW-genomics.
+    The Genomics Platform is currently in transition towards the Genomics Research Infrastructure (GRI) at the Center for Core Facilities (CCF).
+    The platform will be close July 13-31.

 [//]: # (This is a comment)
 [//]: # "Comment"
 [//]: # "No disruption to report at the moment! :-)"

 ### Team & contact

+Find information about the Genomics Research Infrastructure [here](https://ccf.ku.dk/corefacilities/gri/).

 The Genomics Platform team consists of: